x1mdev/ReconPi/README.md

 $ recon <domain.tld>
 ```

 `recon.sh` creates a directory named equal to the `domain.tld` provided within it's initial directory `$HOME/bugbounty`.
-It then starts the recon process.
+When this is done it will start the recon process.

 Tools that are being used at this moment: